lrc-se/bth-sg-server/README.md

 The use of MongoDB to persist scores turned out to be a good fit, mainly because of the almost complete lack of database setup needed.
 Neither tables nor schemata need to be created beforehand; the `scores` collection will instead spring into existence the first time an access attempt is made, whether for reading or writing.
-Furthermore the MongoDB JavaScript driver provides a very simple way of performing upserts, packing into a single function call something which would usually require several sequential SQL operations in a relational database.
+Furthermore the MongoDB JavaScript driver provides a very simple way of performing increment upserts, packing into a single function call something which would usually require several sequential SQL operations in a relational database.
 So, a good fit indeed.